bcass/dcdp-rules/README.md

 ## I – COUNTY CONVENTION

 ### Section 1.
 ORGANIZATION OF THE CONVENTION
-1. The County Central Committee shall fix the time and place for the County Convention in accordance with state law, the constitution and rules of the Nebraska Democratic Party, and the constitution and bylaws and rules of the Douglas County Democratic Party.
+1. The County Central Committee shall fix the time and place for the County Convention in accordance with state law, the constitution and rules of the Nebraska Democratic Party, and the Constitution, Bylaws, and rules of the Douglas County Democratic Party.
 1. The Douglas County Democratic Convention shall have a temporary chair and temporary secretary to convene and organize the Convention.
 The County Chair shall appoint a temporary secretary who shall act as secretary of the Convention until a permanent secretary is duly elected.
 1. Standing Committees of the County Convention shall consist of the Committee on Rules and Permanent Organization, the Committee on Platform and Resolutions, and the Committee on Registration and Credentials.
 These Standing Committee may have subcommittees to facilitate their work.
 The Executive Committee shall select the Chair of each of the Standing Committees.
 With the advice and consent of the Central Committee, the County Chair shall appoint such members of each committee as deemed necessary.
 The duties of the Standing Committees shall be as specified in these Bylaws, and/or as directed by the County Chair with the advice and consent of the Central Committee.
 1. Temporary committees may be formed to facilitate organization of the Convention.
 These committees shall be appointed by the County Chair or the Chair of the Convention and have duties as prescribed by the appointing officer.